freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 On Windows, double-click the downloaded Tor Browser install `exe` file.

-The installation process is then similar on macOS, Linux, and Windows.
+From this point on, the installation process looks similar on macOS, Linux, and Windows.

 Select your language and click **OK**.